adamlogic/hot-tips/published/browser-sync.md

 browser-sync is an awesome utility for live-updating your browser as you make code changes.
-I find it invaluable for in-browser design (with @tailwindcss).
-Use it on an existing web app, or use it as a static web server.
+I love it for in-browser design (with @tailwindcss).
+Use it to proxy an existing web app or as a static web server.

 https://browsersync.io